AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Percentage Price Oscillator (PPO)
 ### Description
-The Percentage Price Oscillator shows the percentual difference between two moving averages.

-The PPO is classed as a momentum indicator and is similar in its construction to the MACD.
+The Percentage Price Oscillator displays the percentage difference between two moving averages.
+It is classed as a momentum indicator and is similar to the MACD in its construction.

 ### Interpretation
 The PPO can be used for divergence analysis.
 The divergences have the advantage of having a higher percentual hit rate.
 On the downside, they often appear too early and thus are hard for newer traders to assess properly.